 Perfect Extension Cord

-Lighted sockets to show if there is power at the end, and it has 3 socket slots that removes the need for a power strip.
-It’s fine outdoors too.
-Anybody would love this as a gift.
-Comes in two sizes: 50 and 100 feet.
+Lighted sockets to show if there is power at the end, and it has 3 socket slots that remove the need for a power strip.
+See it here.

 Complete homeowners toolbox